EnigmaCurry/d.rymcg.tech/README.md

 See [DIGITALOCEAN.md](DIGITALOCEAN.md) for instructions on creating a Docker host on DigitalOcean.

+See [SECURITY.md](SECURITY.md) for a list of security concerns when choosing a hosting provider.

 For development purposes, you should install Docker in a virtual machine (and remotely control it from your local workstation).
 See [_docker_vm](_docker_vm#readme) for details on how and why to install